nikydix/nikydixcom-7810d/about.md

 A digital Garden is also different in that it is not a linear stream of content.
 Instead, it is known as Topographic!
 This means all the different posts and articles create a landscape of different topics, that are related and that can be freely explored, again, just like a real garden!

 You can chose your path through the Garden, depending on what you want to explore!
 I think of it like one of those 'choose your own adventure stories'

+You can find out what I'll be studying and

 ---
 <h2> What will I be learning? </h2>